 The company is still in business - Daum-Nancy official website - and continues in the original tradition of high quality luxury Crystal & Glass.
 A defining event for the company was its award of the Grand Prix medal at the Universal Exhibition in Paris in 1900.

-The use of vivacious colors and innovative gracious shapes as well as applying dainty artwork, contributed in Daum-Nancy achieving a remarkable reputation that to this day remains strong and demands high evaluations at appraisal clinics or auction sales.
+The use of vivacious colors and innovative gracious shapes as well as applying dainty artwork, contributed to Daum-Nancy achieving a remarkable reputation that to this day remains strong and demands high evaluations at appraisal clinics or auction sales.
 In terms of values for collectible vintage Daum-Nancy ware, the most precious items seem to date from their 1900 to 1930s era, especially those in the Art Nouveau style, with their flowing designs and elegant flair.
-Below, you will find some examples from our Pricing Guides.